Volscente/cheat_sheets/machine_learning/mlflow/mlflow_docs.md

 It is possible to add metadata to the model, like:
 - **Model Signature** - It defines input and output data schema of the model.
 - **Model Input Example**

+It is possible to define a YAML file with all the MLflow model information (Favlor, signature, input example) in order to easily deploy it to Docker, Azure ML or Flask.

 ## Models Registry
 ### Definition